heaslon/Easy-Leaf-Area/README.md

 GETTING STARTED:
 This program analyzes single jpeg or tiff images or batches of images for leaf area.
 Images must have a red scale of known area in the image in the same plane as the leaves for the program to use as a reference scale.

-Windows (2024 updated): ela.exe no longer works on Windows 10 or Windows 11.
-You will need to install python and run the script.
+Windows (2024 updated): ela.exe no longer works on some PCs with Windows 10 or Windows 11.
+You will probably need to install python and run the script.
 I would suggest using elaWin2023.py compatible with Python 3.
 Use ChatGPT for instructions on installing Scipy, Numpy, Pillow

 Windows (old instructions):
 Download EasyLeafArea.zip and unzip the folder.  https://github.com/heaslon/Easy-Leaf-Area/blob/master/EasyLeafArea.zip .
 To download the file click 'view the full file'.
 To begin the program, Run ela.exe or ela.py (requires installation of Python® 2.7 ("Python" is a registered trademark of the Python Software Foundation”), Scipy, and Numpy, but you can modify the script to suit your needs).